I love you, Fringe Festival, and your spirit is essential to how I teach.

 I love being an audience to much of the same things.
 I love being able to attend artistic events that are full of both highbrow fine arts as well as vulgar comedies that feature two-chord songs about monkeys.

 For this reason, I love Fringe Festivals.
 I was first introduced to the concept in my beloved hometown of Orlando, which hosts the longest running Fringe in North America.
 Any given Fringe Festival is an unjuried showcase of theatre, music, and visual arts, running for a certain period of time in a city.
-In the U.S., Fringes occur in New York, New Orleans, Boulder, CO, and many other major cities.
-The Canadian Association of Fringe Festivals is highly organized, running a circuit throughout the summer.
+In the U .S., Fringes occur in New York, New Orleans, Boulder, CO, and many other major cities.
+The Canadian Association of Fringe Festivals (CAFF) is a highly effective organization, running a circuit of Fringe shows, many featuring the same artists, across Canada (and some in the U.S.) throughout the summer.
 But like I said, Orlando was the first and has been the longest continuous annual Fringe Festival in North America.

 In doing some research and writing about the Orlando Fringe for the first time in 2004, I learned that the Fringe was born in Edinburgh.
 As I became more involved in and enamored of the Festival in Orlando, it became a life goal to attend the festival in Edinburgh.

 And 10 years after my first Orlando Fringe, having faithfully made the trip back every Memorial Day weekend after I moved away, I made it to Edinburgh.
 After my graduate study abroad in London was finished, I took a very long bus ride through the British countryside and my best friend met me in Edinburgh.
 There, we attended the Festival Fringe as well as a night of the Edinburgh Tattoo (another life goal completed).